Multi-Agent Trust Region Policy Optimization

-TRPO has been successful at solving complex single-agent RL problems \cite{pmlr-v37-schulman15}, and famous for its monotonic improvement guarantee and effectiveness for optimizing large neural network policies \cite{henderson2019deep}.
-In this work, we extend the TRPO algorithm to MARL problems.
-We show that the policy update of TRPO can be equivalently transformed into a distributed consensus optimization problem.
-We approximately solve the consensus optimization, yielding a decentralized MARL algorithm, which we call multi-agent TRPO (MATRPO).
-In this algorithm, the policy updates are based on local observations and private rewards.
-The agents do not need to know observations, rewards, policies or value/action-value functions of other agents.
-During the training process, the agents only communicate with their neighbors to share a local likelihood ratio.
-The algorithm is fully decentralized and friendly for privacy.
-In our experiments, we show that this algorithm can learn high-quality neural network policies for complex MARL problems.
+In this paper, we propose a fully decentralized algorithm for partially observable MARL based on TRPO.
+TRPO has been successful at solving complex single-agent RL problems \cite{pmlr-v37-schulman15} and is known for its effectiveness and monotonic improvement guarantee in optimizing large nonlinear policies \cite{henderson2019deep}.
+We extend TRPO to cooperative MARL problems where agents have partial observations and private rewards.
+We introduce the notion of sufficient observation information, and show that the policy update of TRPO can be equivalently transformed into a consensus optimization for networked agents when the local observation is sufficient.
+We solve the consensus optimization via local linearization, yielding a fully decentralized algorithm, which we call multi-agent TRPO (MATRPO).
+In MATRPO, distributed policies are optimized using an asynchronous ADMM algorithm, which only requires local communication between neighboring agents.
+During training, each agent shares the ratio of the local policy to its most recent iterate with neighbors for consensus.
+Agents do not need to transmit their private information on observations, rewards, or policy and value network parameters.
+In the experiments, we show that the proposed algorithm can learn high-quality neural network policies for cooperative MARL problems.